dmbarbour/glas/docs/GlasCLI.md

 * **file:FileOp** - namespace for file operations.
 An open file is essentially a cursor into a file resource, with access to buffered data.
  * **open:(name:FileName, as:FileRef, for:Interaction)** - Create a new system object to interact with the specified file resource.
 Fails if FileRef is already in open, otherwise returns unit.
 Use 'status' The intended interaction must be specified:
   * *read* - read file as stream.
+Remains open until final byte is read.
-  * *write:(create?, no-create?, append?)* - erase current content of file or start a new file.
+  * *write* - delete content of file if it already exists, write from beginning.
-   * *create* - flag.
-Causes open to fail if the file already exists.
-   * *no-create* - flag.
-Causes open to fail if file does not exist.
-   * *append* - flag.
-Start writing at end of file.
+  * *append* - open file and write starting at end of file.
   * *delete* - remove a file.
 Use status to observe potential error.
   * *rename:NewFileName* - rename a file.
  * **close:FileRef** - Release the file reference.